-POLYETHYLENE EXTRUSION BLOW MOLDING PROCESSING GUIDE
+Polyethylene and Polypropylene Extrusion Blow Molding Processing Guide

-Polyethylene is a semi-crystalline polymer that is used extensively due to its unique combination of properties, cost and ease of fabrication.
-All grades of Formosa Plastics Formolene[®] polyethylene resin consist of both polymer resin and antioxidants.
+Polyethylene and Polypropylene are semi-crystalline polymers used extensively due to their unique combination of properties, cost and ease of fabrication.
+All grades of Formosa Plastics Formolene® polyethylene and polypropylene resin consist of both polymer resin and antioxidants.
 Other additives, like antistats, are added to impart specific functionality.
-The polymer may be either a pure homopolymer, made by polymerizing ethylene, or a copolymer made from ethylene and another monomer, like hexane or butene.

-Polyethylene can be processed by a variety of fabrication techniques like film/sheet extrusion, injection molding, blow molding, pipe extrusion and profile extrusion.
+The polymer may be either a pure homopolymer, made by polymerizing ethylene or propylene, or copolymers made from ethylene/propylene and another monomer, like ethylene, hexene, butene or rubber in the case of PP ICP copolymers.
+Polyethylene and Polypropylene can be processed by a variety of fabrication techniques like film/sheet extrusion, injection molding, blow molding, pipe extrusion and profile extrusion.
 The following guide refers specially to the blow molding process.
 There are many variations of blow molding machines, including continuous extrusion, intermittent extrusion, accumulator head and injection blow molding machines.
 In addition, there are many different machinery manufacturers in each of these categories, with each machine operating slightly differently.
-Formosa's Formolene[®] polyethylene resin products can be used successfully on all of these machines to blow mold containers of various sizes -- from very small medicine vials to milk and juice containers to very large tanks.
+Formosa's Formolene® polyethylene and polypropylene resin products can be used successfully on all of these machines to blow mold containers of various sizes from very small medicine vials to milk and juice containers to very large tanks.

-More information on Formosa Plastics and our Formolene[®] polyethylene resin products is available at www.fpcusa.com.
+More information on Formosa Plastics and our Formolene ® polyolefin resin products is available at www.fpcusa.com.